WebAssembly/component-model/design/mvp/CanonicalABI.md

-Calling `$f` calls the following function which uses the `$opts` immediate to (non-deterministically) lift the debug message, create a new `ErrorContext` value, store it in the per-component-instance `error_contexts` table and returns its index.
+Calling `$f` calls the following function which uses the `$opts` immediate to (non-deterministically) lift the debug message, create a new `ErrorContext` value, store it in the current component instance's table and returns its index.
 ```python
 @dataclass
 class ErrorContext: